hash-bang/async-chainable/README.md

 TODO
 ====
-* Better error resolution when calling series/parallel/defer/set with weird and wonderful overloads - use `throw new Error()` instead of console.log
-* README: Exampe of .set() / .then() with something like downloading a stream of data
+* README: Example of .set() / .then() with something like downloading a stream of data
 * `this.next()` as a possible way to call the next handler?